adityaarc/optimal/README.md

-# optimal
+# BIT-O-PATH
-Food Points in the BIT Campus
+Food Points in the BIT Campus AND There prediced crowd and Menu Details

 Link : https://adityaarc.github.io/optimal/